agektmr/PortableCache/README.md

 <tr>
 <td>root-path</td>
 <td>string</td>
-<td>''</td>
+<td>'/'</td>
 <td>Optional.
 Cache version usually is tied to the URL path you are on.
-Give it a root path when you want the cache to be accessible from multiple locations.</td>
+Specify a root path when you want the cache to be restricted to the directory.</td>
 </tr>
 <tr>
 <td>responsive-image</td>